khedoros/uw-engine/README.md

 - There seem to be 8 word values that get updated per iteration of the effect handler.
 - TVFX blocks in a timbre definition file start with a 2-byte word showing the size (like all the other timbre types).
 After that, there are 16-byte blocks.
 - The smallest effect has 0xC2 bytes (so 12 * 16-byte blocks, plus 2 size).
 The next is 0xD2 bytes (13 * 16 + 2).
 The largest is 0x162 (22 * 16 + 2).

+###Further update (actually did this a long while ago, and forgot to update the readme)
+Look at audio/kail/ALE.INC.
+It's an open implementation of OSI_ALE TVFX (the library used for adlib sound effects).
+The "TVFX" struct shows the structure of the first 0x36 or 0x3e bytes of a TVFX timbre (the larger ones override the default attack/decay and sustain/release values used by the library).

+There are 8 sets of values that can be time-varied: frequency, carrier + modulator volumes, feedback levels, carrier + modulator AVEKM, and modulator + carrier wave selection.
+Each of those basically has a for-loop: initial value, number of increments to do, ending value, and a pointer into a variable-size data table for the next set of these values (or looping back to previous ones, etc).
+The whole ASDR note life-cycle is covered.
+It's possible to build the effects to work as "instruments", but I think the Ultima games only use them as sound effects (one-shot things, no separate note-off message, hardcoded amount of time to run)

 ####Playing an effect in the code
 - Checks for an available SFX callback (the code allows up to 4 to play at once)